-What are the conditions for the transfer of data out of Kenya?
+What are the conditions for the transfer of data out of Kenya: data and privacy laws?

 Once the Data Controller or Processor provides proof to the Data Commissioner on the appropriate data safeguards that have been put in place and the jurisdiction to be transferred as similar or better data protection safeguards and that the transfer is necessary.
 Data and Privacy Laws in Kenya.

 What exemptions are available?

 The DPA applies on all matters pertaining to data; however, data collection based on purely personal household activity, national security or public interest, or disclosure as per the law (written or Court order).

 The DPA will not apply to certain aspects of journalism, literature, and arts; and on research, history, and statistics.
 However, the Data Commissioner will provide the required regulations to guide on such matters.
 Besides, for purposes of Data-Sharing, the Data Commissioner will be required to prepare the Data-Sharing Code.